 9.4 If required, a Team Leader in Admissions will determine compliance with course prerequisites.

-9.5 Prerequisite requirements of specified undergraduate courses (refer clause 14.3) may be waived by the Director, Academic Quality and Strategy in exceptional circumstances.
+9.5 Prerequisite requirements of specified undergraduate courses (refer clause 15.3) may be waived by the College Dean in exceptional circumstances.

 9.6 Prerequisite requirements for all other courses may be waived by the Academic Head in exceptional circumstances.